Friday, June 29, 2007

 Chicken Rolls

-12 rhodes bake'n'serve rolls, thawed but not risen
+12 rhodes bake'n'serve rolls, thawed but not

-(you can make fresh rolls for this, too, but I only do that when I'm stocking the freezer--just let the dough rise, then break them into roll-sized bits for the next step, before they rise again)
+risen (you can make fresh rolls for this, too, but I only do that when I'm stocking the freezer--just let the dough rise, then break them into roll-sized bits for the next step, before they rise again)8-10 oz of cooked, chunked chicken (you can use the canned stuff from costco)

 1/4 c. sour cream